|

 photographs.
 Very nice Sixties look but not ideal for applying one long

+sheet of veneer.
 Bu rr Walnut is difficult to lay at the best

 of times.
 The natural swirl of the